SURVIVING THE LLB

 One of the costs of an LLB is the career and skills services provided by the school's career centre.
 So put them to good use!
 Training contract application reviews, CV workshops, and even extra study choices and modules are available to students.
 Because of the fierce competition for vacation packages and training contracts, you should make the most of your money.

 BE CAREFUL ABOUT YOURSELF

 Despite your best efforts, you may fall behind in your job or studies or succumb to the effects of stress.
-Recognise when you are stressed out so you may take action to reduce your stress.
+Surviving the LLB and recognise when you are stressed out so you may take action to reduce your stress.